neekey/angular-webpack-spa/README.md

 ### How does it work

-- use futureState to implement delayed state definition.
 - asynchronously load pages using `require.ensure()`
 - use `angular-delay-register` to implement lazy component register.
 - use `ng-annotate` to compress js